-Receivables include trade and other receivables, due from related parties, rental deposits, loans to employees and security deposits.
+Receivables include trade and other receivables, due from a related party, rental deposits, loans to employees and security deposits.
 These are measured at amortized cost using the effective interest method, less any impairment.
 Finance income is recognized by applying the effective interest rate, except for short-term receivables when the recognition of interest would be immaterial.